-The quoted corrigenda to the IEC Standards can be downloaded free of charge from the IEC web site: http://www.iec.ch/searchpub/cur fut.htm
+The quoted corrigenda to the IEC Standards can be downloaded free of charge from the IEC web site:

-This Report replaces the publication in OIML Bulletin Volume XLVI - Number 4 - October 2005 and also the previous edition of OIML E 5 (2006).
+This Report replaces the publication in OIML Bulletin Volume XLVI - Number 4 - October 2005 and also the previous two editions of OIML E 5 (2006 and 2008).
 It is the intention of the author to update this publication as regularly as possible; new editions will be announced in the OIML Bulletin and on the OIML web site.